education.vic.gov.au

 • At this meeting, the school council are encouraged to identify a time to hold the public reporting meeting to share the final Annual Report with the community, and organise responsibility for publicising this meeting.
 It is recommended that the public reporting meeting takes place at the start of Term 3.

-• Principals may be contacted by the department to update their Annual Report if it found to not meet the legislative, regulatory or quality requirements.
+• Principals may be contacted by the department to update their Annual Report if it is found to not meet the legislative, regulatory or quality requirements.

 • Schools will receive an email notification from SPOT that their Annual Report has either not been selected for quality assurance, or with the result of their quality assurance assessment.